apiVersion: config.openshift.io/v1

 allow-from-same-namespace <none> 7s

-The following are the only supported configurations for the Red Hat OpenShift Service Mesh:
+The following configurations are supported for the current release of Red Hat OpenShift Service Mesh.

 This release of Red Hat OpenShift Service Mesh is only available on OpenShift Container Platform x86_64, IBM Z, and IBM Power Systems.